Intacct’s New Tool Provides Focus for Non Profits

 2. Financial Control and Decision Making

 This could be for a short term engagement to review processes, set up budgets or refine financial reports or on a continuing basis.
-Additionally, early stage companies can hire a consultant to act as the CFO/Controller that oversees daily activity, managing cash flow, communicating with tax advisers and presenting financial status at board meetings.
+Additionally, early stage companies can hire a consultant to act as the fractional CFO or Controller that oversees daily activity, managing cash flow, communicating with tax advisers and presenting financial status at board meetings.

 By leveraging resources and enterprise quality accounting applications, you will have the controls, confidence and focus to help drive operational improvements in your business.
 Companies in the early stages usually need to spend most of their attention on acquiring clients, developing business and performing their core competencies.
 The day-to-day accounting requirements can add to the stress of all the other challenges of being in the starting phase of growing your business.
 Deciding whether you should outsource or not depends, of course, on your situation and business; however, it undeniable that outsourcing services that are non-revenue generating can be extremely beneficial and valuable.